annargrs/annargrs.github.io/_pages/lab.md

   - Danish Data Science Academy funding opportunities (have a look at 2023 calls for [PhD](https://ddsa.dk/phdfellowshipprogramme/) and [postdoc](https://ddsa.dk/postdocfellowshipprogramme/) applications)
   - [Marie Curie postodcs](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships)

+{% endcapture %}

 If you'd like to work with me, please get in touch and let me know **what are the specific research interests we have in common** (based on the above lab research directions or my past work).
 Generic "please look at my CV" emails will be ignored.
 Please do *not* use AI writing assistance: I would rather have a shorter text that tells me more about you.
 Also check my [upcoming talks](https://annargrs.github.io/talks/#upcoming-talks), maybe there's an opportunity to meet at an upcoming conference.

 I do *not* currently have the possibility to host interns.

-{% endcapture %}

 <div class="notice--info">{{ notice-1 | markdownify }}</div>

 <!-- **Winning your own grant:** if you have your own idea for a PhD or postdoc position that you'd like to pursue with me, have a look at the current DDSA funding opportunities ([PhD](https://ddsa.dk/phdfellowshipprogramme/), [postdoc](https://ddsa.dk/postdocfellowshipprogramme/)) and reach out.
 I can also host [Marie Curie postodcs](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships). -->

 {% capture notice-2 %}
 **Logistics:**
 - Generally, to be enrolled in the Ph.D. school in Denmark, you need to have a Master's degree.
+- The PhD in Denmark is fixed-term (3 years).
+It is possible to take breaks to go on internships.
 - The Danish visa process for non-EU citizens usually takes about 3 months (after you receive and accept the offer).
-- You *don't* have to learn Danish.
+- You *don't* have to learn Danish, either for professional or everyday life.
-- What would it be like to do a PhD in Denmark and ITU?
-Here's some [tips and reflections by NLPNorth PhD students](https://nlpnorth.github.io/content/phd-reflections.html)
 {% endcapture %}

 <div>{{ notice-2 | markdownify }}</div>